U.S. Attacks ISIS Locations In Syria

 Successful& historical operation due to a joint intelligence work with the United States of America.— Mazloum Abdî مظلوم عبدي (@MazloumAbdi) October 27, 2019

-Baghdadi has previously been reported killed several times before, including in announcements by Iraq and Russia.
+Baghdadi has been reported killed several times before, including in announcements by Iraq and Russia.
 He was believed to be hiding out in the desert near the Syria-Iraq border.

+His last apparent video appearance was in April, a month after U.S.-backed forces declared the end of the ISIS "caliphate" and the defeat of the last remaining territory the group held in the Syrian city of Baghouz.

+Baghdadi's actual powers of command and control have been greatly diminished since the U.S. and coalition forces routed ISIS from its hold on large swaths of territory in Iraq and Syria, though he has remained symbolically powerful.

+It attracted tens of thousands of foreigners, many from the West, and inspired terror groups around the globe.
+The group even established a quasi-government, with administrative functions, courts and police.

+U.S. forces declared an end to ISIS' self-declared caliphate in March.
+But experts fear the group's resurgence now that Trump has announced a pullout of U.S. forces from Syria, with dozens of ISIS fighters escaping from Kurdish custody in the last month.

-NPR's Daniel Estrin, Lama Al-Arian and Jane Arraf contributed reporting.
+NPR's Daniel Estrin, Jane Arraf and Lama al-Arian contributed reporting.